OSafwat/Semester-4-Game/ProjectSkeleton.md

 - **Package**: `game.creatures`
 - **Type**: class
-- **Description**: This class represents the PyroclassDragon in the game.
+- **Description**: This class represents the PyroDragon in the game.

 #### Methods: